Hard work, civility, and cooperation built our amazing city of safe neighborhoods, great schools, and prosperous businesses. It wasn’t an accident.

 I am no stranger to making tough decisions during challenging times.
 I am a good listener and a very quick learner.
 I am very familiar with governance and how to work as a team for the best outcomes.
 Our community has been dealing with one crisis after another for years: fires, floods, a pandemic, school closures, business closures, mass power outages, etc. I am a problem solver by nature, and I enjoy working with people and hearing their ideas on how to make things work even better.

 Santa Rosa has been devastated by wildfires in 2017 and in 2020.
 My family and I nearly lost our home in 2020 when the Glass Fire came to our backdoor and caused nearly $150,000 in damage to my home.
 I too have been part of the stressful evacuation that took place in 2020 and the panic and stress of leaving our home that night not knowing what we would return to.
-That is why support for our Fire Department is a top priority for me.
-Ensuring our men and women on the front lines of fire-fighting so that they have the most up-to-date equipment and use of technology will be a critical component to keeping us all safe.
-After attending their one day training I am even more committed to supporting all of our First Responders and investing in services and infrastructure to support safety.
+This is one reason that support for our Fire Department is a top priority for me.
+Ensuring our firefighters have the tools they need to do the job, including the most up-to-date equipment and use of technology is a critical component to keeping us all safe.
+After attending their one day community leadership training, I am even more committed to supporting all of our First Responders and investing in services and infrastructure to support safety.
 The Santa Rosa Fire Department has been working with our community to help prevent and prepare for the threat of future wildfires.
 We must all work together to ensure we are creating a more defensible and resilient community.

 To see how you can better prepare for fire season please take a look at this resource.

-Homelessness has been a major issue for the city for years.
+Homelessness has been a major issue for the City of Santa Rosa for years.
 It impacts our quality of life, our businesses, and the health and safety of our community members.
-We need to focus on support for mental-health and substance abuse and support services for those that are faced with these circumstances.
-We need to ensure that we are modeling programs and reaching out to other cities who have tackled this issue well.
-As example the City is using the InResponse Mental Health Support Team, which is proving to be a wonderful example of prioritizing our budget to meet the needs of our community members that are struggling with Homelessness.
-Through this program, we have reduced the reliance on our police force to handle mental health calls and have sent a more appropriate, skilled mental health professional to help deal with non-violent mental health calls.
+We need to focus on support for mental health and substance abuse and support services for those who are faced with these circumstances.
+We need to ensure that we are modeling programs and reaching out to other cities that have tackled this issue well.
+As an example, the City is using the InResponse Mental Health Support Team, which is proving to be a wonderful example of prioritizing our budget to meet the needs of our community members who are struggling with homelessness.
+Through this program, we have reduced the reliance on our police force to handle mental health calls and have sent a more appropriate, skilled mental health professional to help deal with many non-violent mental health calls.
 I will support our continuance of these efforts.

-Additionally, I want to ensure that the City works with local partners to increase housing particularly for community members who have suffered domestic abuse and have small children to care for.
-We have folks on the streets living in unimaginable circumstances, Veterans and families who have housing insecurity or are one pay check away from losing their home.
+Additionally, I want to ensure that the City works with local partners to increase housing, particularly for community members who have suffered domestic abuse and have small children to care for.
+We have folks on the streets living in unimaginable circumstances, including Veterans and families who have housing insecurity or are one paycheck away from losing their homes.
 This is not just about cleaning up the streets so we don’t have to see what is happening.
-This is about transforming and addressing the root causes of homelessness and then backing programs that are researched based with our dollars.
-The Governor has proposed additional dollars specifically to address homelessness in our communities, and this is an example of where my work at the State of CA can be useful to ensure that we are receiving and advocating for those dollars to be realized in Santa Rosa.
-My goal is to continue to connect homeless and unhoused residents & our most vulnerable citizens to important services and work to prove our neediest residents with opportunities to receive the help they so desperately need.
+This is about transforming and addressing the root causes of homelessness and then backing programs that are researched based on our dollars.
+My goal is to continue to connect unhoused residents & our most vulnerable citizens to important services they need.

 To find out what the City of Santa Rosa is doing now about our unhoused community please go here: https://srcity.org/691/Homelessness-Solutions